The Era of Early Dominion

 - Eira Vey completes The Parent Preceded The Children, tracing the planet’s origins from a brown dwarf to a world shaped by cosmic intervention.

-- The Empire begins large-scale planetary centralization and relay enforcement.
+- The Empire begins planetary centralization and relay enforcement.
 Long-range relay infrastructure is constructed in distant regions.

 - Elite Organizations Established: